prosujitd/my_blog/README.md

 - Only done part related to POST model
 - CRUD operation is done
 - Created components for index, edit and create page.
-- As I said before I have never been done any project along with Livewire.
-But realized, it has powerfull features to create SPA by using Turbolinks.
-So I have to watch the videos to research and jump to the point where I was before on coding.
-- Realized Livewire need Turbolinks for SPA at the end of project
+- Livewire need Turbolinks for SPA at the end of project
 - Decided to recheck and restart all the courses related to Livewire from scratch and will do another project on it